Recurrent neural chemical reaction networks that approximate arbitrary dynamics: Examples

 \section{Examples}

 In Section~\ref{sec:results}, we have outlined a two-step procedure used to prove that RNCRNs can theoretically execute any desired dynamics.
 Aside from being of theoretical value, these two steps also form a basis for a practical method to train RNCRNs, which is presented as Algorithm~\ref{algh:RNCRN}.
-In this section, we use Algorithm~\ref{algh:RNCRN} to train RNCRNs to achieve predefined multi-stability, oscillations, and chaos.
+In this section, we show that Algorithm~\ref{algh:RNCRN} can be used to train RNCRNs with a relatively small number of perceptrons $M$ and moderate perceptron speed $\mu$ to achieve predefined multi-stability, oscillations, and chaos.